⇒ How do I apply for a place at OBHS for my child?

 ⇒ Where can I find out about Year 6 transition/open days?

 We organise many transition events which our feeder primary schools will advise you of.
 Each September we hold our annual Open Evening and in the summer term all year 6 pupils who are moving up to our school and their parents/carers are invited to the Transition Evening.
 This evening is designed to introduce pupils and their parents/carers to the child’s form tutor and is a chance to purchase uniform.
-The same week all pupils are brought along for two days to experience life at OBHS in a normal working environment.
+During the same week all pupils are brought along for two days to experience life at OBHS in a normal working environment.
 They spend the day with their form being shown around the school and are informed about what to expect in their first few weeks here.

 When students start in Year 7 they spend the first half-term with the same students in each lesson.
 After half-term the teachers have had a chance to assess them and they are set with students to ensure they can achieve their best potential.